-Andrew Shulman, principal cello with the Los Angeles Chamber Orchestra since 2008 and professor of cello at the University of Southern California, was the first British winner of the Piatigorsky Artist Award.
-He was also awarded an Honorary RCM by HRH The Queen Mother.
+Andrew Shulman, principal cello with LACO and faculty at USC, was the first British winner of the Piatigorsky Award and was made an Honorary RCM by The Queen Mother.

-Los Angeles Times declares that Andrew’s playing is “always eloquent and passionate,” The Times of London praises him for “fastidious poetry of phrase and technique,” and the Salt Lake Tribune writes, “Shulman’s interpretation was of the highest caliber in terms of articulation and delivery…[he] gave a fabulously nuanced and impassioned performance.”
+LA Times declares that his playing is “always eloquent and passionate,” The Times praises him for “fastidious poetry of phrase and technique,” and the Salt Lake Tribune writes, “[Shulman] gave a fabulously nuanced and impassioned performance.”

-As conductor, Andrew has performed extensively in the UK, Europe and Scandinavia.
-LA Opening Nights described his 2012 US conducting debut with the Los Angeles Chamber Orchestra as “a stunning performance.”
-Andrew has also directed the Academy of St. Martin in the Fields and the London Chamber Orchestra from the solo cello chair and conducted successful new productions of Mozart’s Marriage of Figaro and Così fan tutte at the Theater Royal, England.
+As conductor, Andrew has performed in the UK, Europe and Scandinavia.
+LA Opening Nights described his US conducting debut as “a stunning performance” with the LA Chamber Orchestra.
+He has also conducted successful productions of Mozart’s Figaro and Cosi at the Theater Royal.

 Solo and chamber recordings span 35 CDs, including the Britten Quartet’s complete discography, Vivaldi concertos for Virgin and Janacek for EMI, where he was an exclusive artist.